top of page

 The following are commonly agreed safeguarding definitions:

-• Children and young adults is a term used to mean those under the age of 18.
+• Children and Young Adults are individuals who are under the age of 18.

-• Vulnerable adults as defined in section 59 of the Safeguarding Vulnerable Groups Act 2006 and / or those individuals aged 18 and over who by reason of mental or any other disability, age, or illness, are or may be, unable to look after or to protect themselves against harm or exploitation.
+• Vulnerable Adults are as defined in section 59 of the Safeguarding Vulnerable Groups Act 2006 and / or those individuals aged 18 and over who by reason of mental or any other disability, age, or illness, are or may be, unable to look after or to protect themselves against harm or exploitation.
+They are considered vulnerable if they are:

-• Adults at risk of harm are defined as people aged 18 years or over who may need or receive community care services by reason of mental health or other disability, age, or illness and who may be unable to take care of themselves or protect themselves against significant harm or exploitation (No Secrets, Department of Health.
+• Adults at Risk of Harm are individuals aged 18 years or over who may need or receive community care services by reason of mental health or other disability, age, or illness and who may be unable to take care of themselves or protect themselves against significant harm or exploitation (No Secrets, Department of Health.
 March 2000).

-• Sexual abuse (either from inappropriate behaviour or relationships) including rape, indecent exposure, sexual harassment, teasing or innuendo or sexual acts to which the adult has not consented or was pressured into consenting to.
+• Sexual abuse either from inappropriate behaviour or relationships, including rape, indecent exposure, sexual harassment, teasing or innuendo, or sexual acts to which the adult has not consented or was pressured into consenting.

 • Physical abuse including assault, hitting, slapping, pushing, restraint, or inappropriate physical sanctions.